Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 This work considers simple connected graphs on up to 11 vertices.

 ## Connected graphs
-The connected graphs were taken from the well-known repository of Professor Brendan McKay (available online at [Graphs](https://users.cecs.anu.edu.au/~bdm/data/graphs.html)).
+A list of connected graphs on up to 11 vertices was obtained from the well-known repository of Professor Brendan McKay (available online at [Graphs](https://users.cecs.anu.edu.au/~bdm/data/graphs.html)).
 There the graphs are organized into files according to the number of vertices: `graph2c.g6`, `graph3c.g6`, ... , `graph10c.g6`, `graph11.g6`.
 The last two files need to be unzipped due to their size.

 **Remark**: The file `graph11.g6` contains connected and disconnected graphs, the other ones consist only of connected graphs.

 For more details about the g6 format (among other aspects) consult: [graph formats](https://users.cecs.anu.edu.au/~bdm/data/formats.html).

 ## Setup files
-To facilitate the work we have further divided the files according to how many edges the graphs have.
-For files with graphs of 11 vertices with more than one million graphs, we have created a folder that contains several files of at most one million graphs.
+To facilitate our work we have further divided the files according to how many edges the graphs have.
+For graphs with 11 vertices, we have created a folder that contains several files of at most one million graphs.
 The first of these files are
 `11v17e-001` and `11v17e-002`.

 Additionally, we have introduced a slight variant to the g6 format.
 This consists of ignoring the data that indicates the number of vertices, called N(n) by McKay.
 We have called this format \_g6.
 The number of vertices is known based on which file the graph comes from.

-Compiling and running the program [Windows/split.cpp](./Windows/split.cpp), the file structure contained in the `cg` folder will be generated containing the connected graphs up to 11 vertices in \_g6 format, as well as the files `#cgV.dat` and `#cgVE.dat` containing cardinalities.
-The output of such script is written in the second column in Table 1 of the paper *Minimal graphs for contractible and dismantlable properties* ([arXiv:2109.06729 [math.CO]](https://arxiv.org/abs/2109.06729)).
+When compiling and running the program [Windows/split.cpp](./Windows/split.cpp), the file structure contained in the `cg` folder will be generated containing the connected graphs up to 11 vertices in \_g6 format, as well as the files `#cgV.dat` and `#cgVE.dat` containing cardinalities.
+The output of this script is written in the second column in Table 1 of the paper *Minimal graphs for contractible and dismantlable properties* ([arXiv:2109.06729 [math.CO]](https://arxiv.org/abs/2109.06729)).

-Under GNU/Linux can be used the script [GNU-Linux/split.cpp](./GNU-Linux/split.cpp), which can be compiled and executed in the terminal (command line) as:
+Running GNU/Linux one can use the script [GNU-Linux/split.cpp](./GNU-Linux/split.cpp), which can be compiled and executed in the terminal (command line) as:
 ```
 > g++ split.cpp -o split
 > ./split